Voluntary Disclosure Relief For Individuals And Companies

-SARS allows taxpayers to avoid criminal prosecution and regularise their tax affairs by making a disclosure under the Voluntary Disclosure Programme (VDP).
+SARS allows taxpayers to avoid criminal prosecution and regularise their tax affairs by making a disclosure under the VDP.
 A successful VDP application allows for an applicant to receive waiver of penalties and to settle outstanding tax liabilities with SARS.
 The benefits of a successful VDP application:

 - Regularise tax affairs;